-SUPPORT funding for statewide COVID-19 testing and vaccination distribution.
+SUPPORT continued funding for statewide COVID-19 testing and vaccination distribution.
 Prioritize Palm Beach County, as one of the largest population centers with the highest concentration of senior residents in Florida, for vaccine distribution.
-Support continued allocation of funding for farmworker testing to safeguard this valuable workforce for one of the state's largest industries.
-Support potential funding distributions from the Federal HEROES ACT or similar legislation that would provide additional resources for local governments and businesses around the state.
+Support continued allocation of funding for farmworker testing and vaccination to safeguard this valuable workforce for one of the state's largest industries.
+Support funding distributions from the Federal American Rescue Plan or similar legislation that would provide additional resources for local governments and businesses around the state.
+SUPPORT local government's ability to adequately respond to emerging pandemic related emergencies.